b2network/docs/tech_architecture/B2_DSN_AI.md

 In the current rapid evolution of generative AI, **Agentic AI** is becoming a key paradigm for automating complex tasks and human-machine collaboration with its closed-loop mechanism of "autonomous perception - planning - decision-making - execution - learning."
 However, existing frameworks mostly encapsulate various functional modules within a single runtime or platform, leading to a high degree of coupling in data formats, communication protocols, and permission models.
 Once there is a need to cross frameworks like LangChain, AutoGen, CrewAI, or to collaborate between cloud services, local processes, and blockchain contracts, developers must rewrite adaptation layers and maintain multiple sets of state synchronization logic, severely restricting the composability, maintainability, and secure and trustworthy interaction of agents.

-To break this bottleneck, **B² Network** proposes the **Decentralized Signal-Driven Network for Modular and Agentic Artificial Intelligence (DSN-AI)**, leveraging its Bitcoin-secured Rollup infrastructure.
-DSN-AI abstracts a type of on-chain Signal: each Signal carries a type, Schema hash, payload, timestamp, and signature, which can be written with high throughput on the B² Rollup and anchored to Bitcoin via the B² Hub, achieving global consistency, immutability, and verifiability.
+To break this bottleneck, **B² Network** proposes the **Decentralized Signal-Driven Network for Modular and Agentic Artificial Intelligence (AI Signal)**, leveraging its Bitcoin-secured Rollup infrastructure.
+AI Signal abstracts a type of on-chain Signal: each Signal carries a type, Schema hash, payload, timestamp, and signature, which can be written with high throughput on the B² Rollup and anchored to Bitcoin via the B² Hub, achieving global consistency, immutability, and verifiability.
 Signals become the sole contract between heterogeneous Agents: any cloud, private, or edge Agent can be dynamically discovered by simply publishing a "capability Signal," and collaboration can be triggered by sending new Signals.
 User goals are transformed by the LLM planner into an event-directed graph managed by LangGraph; the embedded sparse MoE Dispatcher dynamically selects the optimal expert chain for each Signal, enabling fine-grained, on-demand specialized reasoning without touching downstream modules.

-Based on "Signal + LangGraph + LangChain tools + Mixtral-MoE," the DSN-AI not only provides a unified, verifiable, and asynchronous communication protocol but also brings true modularity and hot-swappable capabilities to agent-based artificial intelligence, laying the foundation for a more open, secure, and intelligent multi-agent ecosystem.
+Based on "Signal + LangGraph + LangChain tools + Mixtral-MoE," the AI Signal not only provides a unified, verifiable, and asynchronous communication protocol but also brings true modularity and hot-swappable capabilities to agent-based artificial intelligence, laying the foundation for a more open, secure, and intelligent multi-agent ecosystem.

 # Introduction